tomas-fryza/vhdl-course/Labs/03-vivado/README.md

 3. A Vivado tutorial.
 Submit:
     * Your tutorial for Vivado design flow: project creation, adding source file, adding testbench file, running simulation, (adding XDC constraints file).

-*Prepare all tasks in your README file `Digital-electronics-1/Labs/03-vivado/README.md`, [export/print it to PDF](https://github.com/tomas-fryza/Digital-electronics-1/wiki/Export-MD-to-PDF), use [BUT e-learning](https://moodle.vutbr.cz/) web page and submit a single PDF file.
+*Prepare all parts of the assignment on a computer (not by hand), insert them in your README file `Digital-electronics-1/Labs/03-vivado/README.md`, [export the formated output from HTML to PDF](https://github.com/tomas-fryza/Digital-electronics-1/wiki/Export-MD-to-PDF), use [BUT e-learning](https://moodle.vutbr.cz/) web page and submit a single PDF file.
 The deadline for submitting the task is the day before the next laboratory exercise.*